 Location: 16 Free St, Portland, ME 04101

-The Fish & Bone (Pet Supply Store) – The Fish & Bone, originally called Fetch, was opened in 2000 by Kathy Palmer with a mission to improve the quality of life of dogs & cats, and their humans, through healthy, natural pet nutrition and well-designed, high quality apparel and gear.
+The Fish & Bone (Pet Supply Store) – The Fish & Bone, originally called Fetch, was opened in 2000 by Kathy Palmer with a mission to improve the quality of life of dogs and cats, and their humans, through healthy, natural pet nutrition and well-designed, high quality apparel and gear.
+In late 2022, The Fish and Bone expanded to a new store location in Portland on India Street.

 The Green Hand Bookshop (Bookstore) – Michelle Souliere is not only the owner of The Green Hand Bookshop, but a published Maine author!
 Following her passion for reading, Michelle found her way to business ownership in 2009.
 The Green Hand is a unique, and inviting shop home to a vast collection of interesting reads.